colinm0125/SE-Project/README.md

 is memory intensive.

 PerformanceTest in the test folder was used to test an average speed for a definitive computation for both the coordination componant and the compute engine.
-The coordination comonant ran at 4ms and the compute engine at 18ms.
+The coordination componant ran at 4ms and the compute engine at 18ms.

+Added changes to ComputeEngineAPI and PrimeSummation, which resulted in same speed for the compute engine but made it more memory efficient, and improved coordnation to now run typically at 2-3ms.